bmann/bmcgarden/_notes/SoP 2024 Application.md

 tags:
   - sop24
 ---
 I applied to the Summer of Protocols 2024 program with this RFC plus a private personal submission that [[walkah]] and I sent in.
 It was not accepted.
-I now call this [[Community Search Engines]].
+I now call this [[Community Search Engine]].
 # Community Search Engines: Event & Chat Artifacts as Research Building Block

 ## Team member names